-This exam tests your ability to spot a developing hazard that will cause the driver to take action.
+This exam tests your ability to spot a developing hazard that will cause the driver to react.
 This could be a pedestrian stepping out in the road or a car pulling across your lane.
 You click when you first spot the hazard developing and the earlier you click, the more points you will get, to a maximum of five points per hazard.

-But you cannot just click randomly – the software is designed to give you no points if you click too much or click repeatedly throughout the video.
-There are 75 points available and you need at least 44 to pass.
+But you cannot just click randomly – the software is designed to give you no points if you click too much or repeatedly click throughout the video.
+There are 75 points available, and you need at least 44 to pass.
 You get one practice clip before the test starts, and a ten-second countdown before each clip.

 When you think you're ready to take your test, use the official theory test mock exam to test your knowledge.